Skip to content

 Key Designs

-• Function: The authors formally define functional equivalence—embeddings \(\tilde{\bm{h}}\) and \(\bm{h}\) are equivalent if they produce the same greedy decoding for query \(\bm{q}_i\).
+To move beyond ad-hoc claims, the authors provide a geometric existence proof.
+Functional equivalence is defined as: a perturbed embedding \(\tilde{\bm{h}}\) is equivalent to the original \(\bm{h}\) if they produce the same greedy decoding for any query \(\bm{q}_i\).
 The correct-class margin is defined as \(m(\tilde{\bm{h}}, \bm{q}_i, y_i) = f(\tilde{\bm{h}}, \bm{q}_i)_{y_i} - \max_{k \neq y_i} f(\tilde{\bm{h}}, \bm{q}_i)_k\).
-As long as the margin \(> 0\), there exists an \(\epsilon\)-ball \(B_\epsilon(\bm{h})\) where all points maintain functional equivalence, defining the "stability region" \(S_{\bm{x}}\).
+As long as the margin \(> 0\), an \(\epsilon\)-ball \(B_\epsilon(\bm{h})\) exists where utility remains constantโ€”this is the "stability region" \(S_{\bm{x}}\).
+Non-portability arises from "manifold mismatch": in high-dimensional space, the stability regions of model \(\theta\) and model \(\theta'\) are unlikely to intersect.

 Loss & Training